 To produce milk, the body requires extra calories.
-Certain foods and drinks may also influence the amount of milk that a woman produces.
+Certain foods and drinks may also help with lactation.

 Read on to discover some of the best foods to help lactation, along with some other tips to encourage a steady flow of breast milk.